What makes PBA’s Theatre Department special? What would draw me to make this department my home for four years?

 Two contrasting monologues of one minute each.
 If possible, we would prefer that you prepare one classical monologue and one contemporary monologue, but if you do not feel comfortable doing this, then we ask you to prepare pieces that will show us different aspects of your acting ability.

 One song and one monologue.
 (Each piece need be no longer than one minute).
 In addition to demonstrating to us your singing ability, please show us a character who is responding to the circumstances of the story that you have chosen.
-You must provide your own accompaniment, whether live or on a recording.
+Please bring sheet music in your key or a CD/MP3.

 We recognize that auditioning can be nerve-wracking, and we want to create a situation that will allow you to give us your best.
 For this reason, we try to keep things well-organized.
 We will have a stage-manager present who will help you understand the process and keep things moving.
 You can ask this person any questions that you may have, and they will do their best to assist you.